sqlite/sqlite/autosetup/README.md

   The shell-specific counterpart of `sqlite-add-feature-flag`.

 - **`user-notice msg`**\
-  Queues `$msg` to be sent to stderr, but not until either `show-notices` is called or the next time autosetup would output something.
+  Queues `$msg` to be sent to stderr, but does not emit it until either `show-notices` is called or the next time autosetup would output something (it internally calls `show-notices`).
 This can be used to generate warnings between a "checking for..." message and its resulting "yes/no/whatever" message in such a way as to not spoil the layout of such messages.

 <a name="tclcompat"></a>
 Ensuring TCL Compatibility